Serenity 6.4.3 Release Notes (2023-01-07)

 "prepare": "dotnet build -target:RestoreTypings"

-This runs the RestoreTypings
+This command runs the RestoreTypings

-target via MSBuild
+target directly using MSBuild

-directly, rather than relying on Visual Studio's behavior.
+, eliminating the reliance on Visual Studio's behavior.

 In the base Row